ajv84/Groundwater-storage-layers---Potomac-Basin/README.md

-# Data for: Evaluating Time-lagged Relationships between Groundwater Storage and River Discharge: Case Study of the Potomac Basin
+# Data for Evaluating Time-lagged Relationships between Groundwater Storage and River Discharge: Case Study of the Potomac Basin
 This repository contains the datasets used in the above-titled study published in Environmental Research Communications.

 ## Files